andyjessop/redux-dynamic-registry/README.md

 const myRegistry = registry(store);

-myRegistry.registerModule(myModule, namespace, 1); // The second parameter here is the order for the middleware (optional)
+myRegistry.registerModule(myModule, namespace, 1); // The third parameter here is the order for the middleware (optional)
 ```

 You can also register reducers, middleware, and observers separately: